Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 “It’s satisfying to succeed where I’d failed before.
 My grades were pretty terrible when I was a student, so seeing that I was doing well gave me the confidence to continue on to higher education.
 This experience allowed me to make a fresh start.”

-Throughout this career transition, Jordan has to juggle his studies with his current job as an accounting clerk at the University of Montpellier—a balance that can sometimes be difficult to strike.
+Throughout this career transition process, Jordan has to juggle his studies with his current job as an accounting clerk at the University of Montpellier—a balance that can sometimes be difficult to achieve.

-“The hardest part is balancing my personal work with my classes.
-I’ve managed to overcome that by being diligent and staying focused on my goal.
-Of course, that means making some sacrifices.”
+"The hardest part is balancing my personal work with my classes.
+I've managed to overcome that by being diligent and staying focused on my goal.
+Of course, that means making some compromises."

-“I know that nothing is guaranteed and that achieving my goal will still require a lot of hard work, but this experience has taught me that with hard work, I can do it.”
+"I know that nothing is guaranteed and that my goal still requires a lot of effort, but this experience has taught me that with hard work, I can do it."

 A Final Word

-“I would like to thank the Continuing Education Department at the University of Montpellier, without which none of this would have been possible.
-I would also like to thank the DAEU-B instructors, who truly believe that everyone should have the opportunity to study if they wish to.
+“I would like to thank the Continuing Education Department at the University of Montpellier; without them, none of what I have undertaken would have been possible.
+I would also like to thank the DAEU-B professors, who truly believe that everyone should have the opportunity to study if they wish to.
 I thank them for giving us a second chance.”

 FROM MARKETING TO PRODUCTION: A SPECIALIZATION IN OENOLOGY